razorblade23/SmartDarts_v2/README.md

 ### Overview
 The dartboard connects to the GPIO pins of the SBC in a matrix configuration.
 Each dartboard segment (e.g., specific numbers, doubles, and triples) corresponds to a row and column connection.

+### INFO: Detailed schematic will be provided soon

 ### Wiring Explanation
 1. **Matrix Layout**: